 Ever since I first saw the Facebook page from the Scum and Villainy Cantina in Los Angeles, I was convinced I wanted to go.
 To my surprise, Sharon was interested in going as well.

 When we were planning our Southwest Road Trip and knew we would be visiting Disneyland, we thought a trip to L.A. would be possible.
 Then we got tickets for Hamilton in L.A.
 (Note from Sharon: 5th time!) and decided to stay in town for the last weekend of our trip.
 It was fate.
 Or the Force.
 Or maybe you’re like Han Solo and don’t believe in hokey things like that.

 No Tickets, No Reservations, No Judgement

-I didn’t even know this at the time, but the Scum and Villainy Cantina is located about a two block walk from the W Hollywood, where we were staying.
+It was only a two block walk from the W Hollywood, where we were staying.
 In less than five minutes, we were there.

 We got there early for Hollywood party standards but late for us, about 9PM.
-We headed inside and the bar was pretty empty.
+We headed inside and the place was pretty empty.
 We grabbed some seats at the bar.
 It was the perfect time to take a few pictures.

 Since we were there right before Halloween, they also had themed drinks available.
-Later in the night I tried the Reaver Rescue (complete with a side car of Frankenberry cereal)
+Later in the night, I tried the Reaver Rescue (complete with a sidecar of Frankenberry cereal)